junxit/us-congress-bills-112/bill.md

 legis-num: H.R.
 4348
 congress: 112th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 4348

-> To provide an extension of Federal-aid highway, highway safety, motor carrier safety, transit, and other programs funded out of the Highway Trust Fund pending enactment of a multiyear law reauthorizing such programs, and for other purposes.
+That the bill from the House of Representatives (H.R.
+4348) entitled “An Act to provide an extension of Federal-aid highway, highway safety, motor carrier safety, transit, and other programs funded out of the Highway Trust Fund pending enactment of a multiyear law reauthorizing such programs, and for other purposes.”, do pass with the following

-## § 1.
-Table of contents

-The table of contents for this Act is as follows:
+*Strike out all after the enacting clause and insert:*